CANADA FX DEBT-C$ steadies after last week's sharp drop

 economy doesn't achieve the 3 percent growth rate economists

-to the loonie.
-"If we do see something come in lower than
+"If we do see something come in lower than expected, I don't

 (Editing by Peter Galloway)